OpenTechSchool-Brussels/data-visualisation-with-processing/A-feel-of-data.markdown

 It's not an impossible process, just an iterative one.
 There are no direct answer, it's more of an exploration.
 Then again, with experience you will learn to recognize both patterns in data before hand and associated first tools of exploration.
 Beside, different processes and visualizations will show data under different angle.

-// FRQUENCY

-In our case we have a lot of data, mostly between 0 and 100.
-We might want to study them not case by case, but more their repartition.
-Let's study how many times those random variable are spread among that 0 and 100, aka their frequency.
+We've seen up to know data one by one, then as a set.
+Now let's study this set.
+A classic paradigm shift is to not study occurrences of values but their frequency.
+This means recording how many times some data occur, and plot not the data but that new information: their repartition.

-To do that, let's create three arrays as global variables (like the preceding ones):
+To do that, let's create four arrays as global variables (hence defined at the root of your code) named *freqUniform*, *freqGaussian*, *freqPerlin* and *freqPareto*.

-And then process the information.
+Let's now fill them.
 How?
-We'll just read the data, and for instance, when a value is between 9 and 10, we add one to the frequency array, at index 9.
-We do that for all data, and all possible values, and tada!
-Step back a little, and try to do that on your own.
+We'll just read the data bits by bits, as a stream, and log there value.
+For instance, when a value is between 9 and 10, we add one to the frequency array at index 9.
+We do that for the complete data set and tada!
+While this might still be a bit fuzzy, step back a little and try to do that on your own.
 Even if you don't manage to do it, it's good to try your brain on it a little.
-Experience don't only come from coding, but on thinking how you'd code something.
+Experience don't only come from coding but also from thinking how you'd code something.

 ```java
   // In setup (after having creating them at the root)